-Officially presented just over a month ago at the 2012 JCK Show in Las Vegas at the luxurious Mandalay Bay Resort & Casino, the new Girard-Perregaux WW.TC Dark Knight Worldtimer (ref.
-49820-32-612-FK6A) automatic watch will soon be offered to -ahem- general public in a super-limited lot of only 25 numbered timepieces.
-We are yet to see one in flesh to write a more comprehensive review of this thing but, so far, it looks like the model is based on the Web 2.0-style, super limited edition Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref.
-49820-32-788SFK6A) wristwatch that was first revealed back in October 2011 to much acclaim of reviewers and enthusiasts.
+Officially presented at the 2012 JCK Show in Las Vegas at the luxurious Mandalay Bay Resort & Casino, the automatic Girard-Perregaux WW.TC Dark Knight Worldtimer (ref.
+49820-32-612-FK6A) will soon be offered to -ahem- general public in a super-limited lot of only 25 numbered timepieces.
+We are yet to see one in flesh to write a more comprehensive review of this thing but, so far, it looks like the model is based on the Web 2.0-style, super limited edition ww.tc Cabinet de Curiosites Thomas Erber (Ref.
+49820-32-788SFK6A) that was first revealed back in October 2011 to much acclaim of reviewers and enthusiasts.

 Like the aforementioned Ref.
 49820-32-788SFK6A, the new limited edition model, too, sports a lightweight and extremely scratch-resistant ceramic body, only this time the high-tech material sports a lot less jovial (some might even call it ‘intimidating’) matte black finish and features rugged-looking brushed surfaces of its massive case and fixed bezel.